mattmaynes2/aria/reports/proposal/proposal.md

 People spend a large amount of time in their homes, so any task in a home that becomes automated saves the building owner a substantial amount of effort.
-This is particularly important in case where someone has physical limitations preventing them from independently maintaining their house.
+This is particularly important in the case where someone has physical limitations preventing them from independently maintaining their house.
 A system which controls the living environment without requiring substantial configuration can give these people more independence, or allow their caregivers to focus on other priorities.